 In the command line interface, you can use either the set appfw profile command or the add appfw profile command to activate credit-card checking and specify which actions to perform.
 You can use the unset appfw profile command to revert back to the default settings.
 To specify relaxations, use the bind appfw command to bind credit card numbers to the profile.

-To configure a Credit Card check by using the command line
+- To configure a Credit Card relaxation rule by using the command line

-In the configuration utility, you configure the Credit Card security check in the pane for the profile associated with your application.
+In the GUI, you configure the credit card security check in the pane for the profile associated with your application.

 The security check table displays the currently configured action settings for all the security checks.
 You have 2 options for configuration: